jacoelho/ansible.tinc/README.md

 With this information set ```tinc_rsa_key```

-In order to setup a simple point to point vpn:
+In order to setup a simple point to point vpn, common variables:

-common variables:

     tinc_vpn:
       - vpn: test #vpn name